 Ceanothus griseus tolerates sand and clay.

-Ceanothus griseus's foliage color is green and type is evergreen.
+Foliage of Ceanothus griseus has color green and is evergreen.

 Communities for Ceanothus griseus:Closed-cone Pine Forest, Coastal Sage Scrub and Northern Coastal Sage Scrub.